 During a strenuous workout or a race, your body primarily uses carbohydrates and fats as sources of energy.
 Carbohydrates are the body’s preferred fuel source, particularly during high-intensity activity.
 However, the body’s carbohydrate stores are limited, and once depleted, the body shifts to burning fats for fuel.

-A voir aussi : What’s the Role of Functional Stability Training in Preventing Shoulder Injuries in Baseball Pitchers?
+A lire aussi : What’s the Role of Functional Stability Training in Preventing Shoulder Injuries in Baseball Pitchers?

 In an Ironman triathlon, which lasts anywhere from 8 to 17 hours, maintaining a steady supply of energy to fuel the body is critical.
 To do this, triathletes must consume carbohydrates during the race to prevent depletion of carbohydrate stores and avoid ‘hitting the wall’ or bonking.